gosukiwi/Pasukon/README.md

 </script>
 ```

-For anything but trivial usage, it's recommended to use Pasukon with a module
+For anything but trivial usage, it's recommended to use Pasukon from NPM with a
-system.
+module system.
 The most popular options at the moment are
 [Webpack](https://webpack.js.org/) and [Browserify](http://browserify.org/).

 ## Options